Kanna Gummies: What Makes Them So Hard to Manufacture

 Typical gummy systems involve:

-• Heat exposure during cooking and depositing
+• Heat during cooking and depositing

-• Moisture management early (followed by controlled curing/drying)
+• Moisture management early, then controlled drying

-• Acidulants for flavor and pH control
+• Acidulants for flavor and pH

 The Quiet Failure Mode: Content Uniformity